Blog

 Argentina

-The standard workweek is 44 hours, with a maximum of 8 hours daily.
-Overtime is limited to 3 hours daily, 30 hours per month, and paid at a premium.
+The standard workweek is 48 hours, with a maximum of 8 hours per day.
+Overtime is limited to 3 hours per day and 30 hours per month, and is compensated with a 50% premium on regular weekdays and a 100% premium on Saturday afternoons, Sundays, and public holidays.

 Bolivia

-The standard workweek is 48 hours, with a maximum of 8 hours daily.
-Overtime is paid at a premium.
+The standard workweek is 48 hours, with a maximum of 8 hours per day.
+Overtime is compensated with a 100% premium

 Brazil

-The standard workweek is 44 hours, with a maximum of 8 hours daily.
-Overtime is limited to 2 hours daily, and it’s paid at a premium.
+The standard workweek is 44 hours, with a maximum of 8 hours per day.
+Overtime is limited to 2 hours per day and is compensated with a 50% premium

 In 2024, a proposal was presented by Representative Erika Hilton to reduce weekly work hours, prohibit the six-day working week, and suggest a gradual four-day workweek.
 It has since gained momentum in Congress and popular media, but it hasn’t become an official measure.